Lan-lab/SIGNET/SIGNET_Tutorial/SIGNET_GRN_prediction.md

 genesets_list <- levels(as.factor(copaired$V1))
 ```

 Thus we obtain the co-expressed TF-NTF pairs.
+However, if all gene lists only contain one gene, there will be no effective genesets generated.

 ### 3.2 Pruning using RcisTarget